devopness/devopness/docs/applications/link-server-to-application.md

 ---
-title: Add a Linked Resource
+title: Link a server to an application
 intro: Link a server to an application to select which servers an application can be deployed.
 links:
     overview: